mrgnhnt96/revali/doc-site/docs/revali/app-configuration/configure-dependencies.md

+---
+description: Register and resolve dependencies for your controllers
+---

 # Configure Dependencies

 Your controllers will likely need to interact with other parts of your application.
 This could be a service, a repository, or even another controller.
 In most cases, you'll want to inject these dependencies into your controller.
 Revali makes this easy by providing a way to register and resolve dependencies.